harveynick/harveynick.github.com/_posts/2013-05-10-a-very-rough-guide-to-beginners-barbell-training-programs.markdown

 Given the amount of time I've spent talking about it, you might have worked out that this is the program I'm actually following at the moment.
 I liked the more gradual approach to increasing the weight here, and I like the additional flexibility of the plug-ins, which I'll talk about in another post.

-[^n]: Or as close as possible, clearly that isn't going to work for the conventional deadlift.
+[^1]: Or as close as possible, clearly that isn't going to work for the conventional deadlift.
 If you _do_ need to start at a lower weight, however, you can improvise by either propping the weights up on spare plates, or perform a [Romanian Deadlift](http://www.bodybuilding.com/exercises/detail/view/name/romanian-deadlift) instead.

-[^n]: Calling it the SS program seems… wrong.
+[^2]: Calling it the SS program seems… wrong.